 >1

-Determine if the scaling/calibration will reside on the AMN or will be calibrated in software at a later time.
+Determine if the scaling/calibration will reside on the AMN firmware or will be calibrated in front-end software at a later time.
 An advantage to calibrating in software later is that the analog value is retained and can be useful for debugging.
+An advantage to setting the calibration in the firmware is that it reports to the API already calibrated, saving an extra step later on.

 For an example on calibration formulas please see this calibration worksheet